matiasagnolin/test-xing/README.md

 Please keep in mind:

 * We will be evaluating every pull request you sent based on the rubric that we provided in the `rubric.md` file here.
-* You can expect to have 2-4 tasks depending on the responses.
+* You can expect to have 2-3 tasks depending on the responses.
 We can also stop the coding challenge after your first pull-request.
 * We will not be reviewing your story/task branches, only your pull-request.
 * Please only implement what is asked in the current active task.
 Nothing less, nothing more.
 And of course pay extra attention to providing tests.
-* Please DONOT publish your solutions on a public facing profile.
+* Please DO NOT publish your solutions on a public facing profile.
 These coding challenges are intended for internal XING interview processes.
 * We will delete this repository once the final interview process is done.

 ## The "Restful Endpoint"